Remote work statistics you need to know (2026)

 Are small businesses or large enterprises more likely to offer remote work?

 Large enterprises were initially quicker to mandate returns to the office, but both small and large businesses now show significant adoption of hybrid/remote options, often driven by talent demands.
-Prevalence varies greatly.
+Prevalence varies greatly by industry and company culture.

 Do employees report being more productive when working remotely?